 Strohm designs TCP such that existing and known installation method can be used, albeit the most cost effective ones.
 This is summarized as follows:

 What kind of certification does Strohm have on TCP?

-For our subsea products, Strohm tests TCP in full compliance with the standard practice DNVGL-ST F119 and have the certifications for its design method, material, production method and first product TCP Flowline.
-On all our products, we provide the client with a Manufacturer’s Certificate of Conformity, certifying that the TCP we supply is in compliance to the standard practice DNVGL-ST F119.
+For our subsea products, Strohm tests TCP in full compliance with the standard practice DNV-ST F119 and have the certifications for its design method, material, production method and first product TCP Flowline.
+On all our products, we provide the client with a Manufacturer’s Certificate of Conformity, certifying that the TCP we supply is in compliance to the standard practice DNV-ST F119.

 How has Strohm qualified TCP for onshore applications?